postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 Try changing the status code in the assertion code and sending the request again to see how test results appear differently when they pass or fail.

-You can structure your test assertions in a variety of ways to suit your logic and preference in terms of how you want the results to output.
+Structure your test assertions in a variety of ways to suit your logic and preference in terms of how you want the results to output.
 The following code is an alternative way of achieving the same test as the one above using the `expect` syntax:

 ```js
 pm.test("Status code is 200", () => {